yarec/react-layout-generator/src/includes/intro.md

 This function is called on the source container when a drag has been completed.
 It must remove the blocks from this container.

-Then mark layers.
-Only controls need have data-layer value greater then 0.
+Then mark layers by adding a layer property.
 Then enable both drag and drop and a [layers](#layers) property if needed.

 The implementation follows this logic: